CrayLabs/SmartSim/doc/experiment.rst

 Ensembles can be launched in previously obtained interactive allocations and as a batch.
-Similar to ``RunSettings``, ``BatchSettings`` specify how a application(s) in a batch job should be executed with regards to the system workload manager and available compute resources.
+Similar to ``RunSettings``, ``BatchSettings`` specify how an application(s) in a batch job should be executed with regards to the system workload manager and available compute resources.

   - :ref:`SbatchSettings <sbatch_api>` for Slurm